JuliaGraphics/ColorSchemes.jl/README.md

 <img src="doc/leo-colorscheme.png" width=600>

+— the `.txt` suffix can be omitted.

-You can reference a single value:
+You can reference a single value of this scheme:

     leonardo[3]

     -> RGB{Float64}(0.10884977211887092,0.033667530751245296,0.026120424375656533)

-Or sample a scheme at any point between 0 and 1:
+Or you can 'sample' it at any point between 0 and 1:

     colorscheme(leonardo, 0.5)